Tijani-zainab/Pig-Game/README.md

 # Project Pig-Game📽️
-A javascript built game inspired by my lessons/tutorials. lol its was to learning/perfecting my js skills. will update this as i add more features, [here's](https://gip-game.netlify.app/) 🔗 the link to play guys!
+A javascript built game inspired by my lessons/tutorials.
+Perfecting my js skills! will update this as i add more features, [here's](https://gip-game.netlify.app/) 🔗 the link to play guys!

 ### Written in HTML, CSS, and JS,